 The challenge for us, of course, is to make sure that our prices are transparent in our adverts which you can see from a large amount of information in the advert text, and that they are competitive as well - this is a fairly tough job that I think we do quite well.

-However, what we get from time to time are people asking “what’s the deposit”, or “how can I apply” which inevitably has to lead to us suggesting sending an enquiry or calling up for a quote that’s tailored specifically to them.
-On occasion, we may get “that’s not the price advertised” comment which is a difficult comment to respond to without directing them to the deal configurator or without waffling but I hope I’ve given a detailed answer here.
+However, what we get from time to time are people asking 'what's the deposit' or 'how can I apply' which inevitably has to lead to us suggesting sending an inquiry or calling up for a quote that's tailored specifically to them.
+On occasion, we may get that 'not the price advertised' comment which is a difficult comment to respond to without directing them to the deal configurator or without waffling but I hope I've given a detailed answer here.

-Following on from the above point, we completely get that a deal looks to be complicated and our pricing is not as straightforward as Auto Trader or a manufacturer’s own site where they can comfortably just say “X is the price and that’s it”.
-With leasing the perceived complication is necessary and it’s not in fact complicated once you break it down.
+Following on from the above point, we completely get that a deal looks to be complicated and our pricing is not as straightforward as Auto Trader or a manufacturer's own site where they can comfortably just say 'X is the price and that's it'.
+Leasing the perceived complication is necessary and it's not in fact complicated once you break it down.
 The reason it probably looks complicated is:

 There are also several myths surrounding leasing which we've covered on our hefty leasing myths section on the blog and in episode 3 of the podcast so we won't repeat it here.